 Psychological Archetypes in Aboriginal Spirituality

-Indigenous Instrument Building Workshop: Make your own Didgeridoos & Bullroarers
+Indigenous Instrument Building Workshop: History of the Didgeridoos & Bullroarers

 Cultural History & Societal Conflicts

-Course comes with reputable Resources, & list of trusted advisers for historical education or spirituality (This one has multiple sources and been helped written from The University of Sydney courses on Aboriginal Culture. )
+Course comes with reputable Resources, & list of trusted advisers for historical education or spirituality (This one has multiple sources and been helped written from The University of Sydney and the National Centre for Cultural Competence- NCCC courses on Aboriginal Culture. )

 This event is held at our funky family friendly farm and Holistic Bed & Breakfast deep in the woods of Lakemont GA, called Archaic Roots Monolithic Dome Home & Farm.
 A peaceful and free spirited 3.4 acre healing forest, packed full with multi-cultural fun!
 Feel free to play some of our indigenous instruments, build a faerie home in the woods, snuggle up with one of our therapeutic bunnies, or even find a fire-pit or outdoor altar that’s calling your name, and go relax by it- there’s plenty to explore and do around here!
 Camping on the grounds is free and indoor accommodations are available upon request or through Airbnb on the links below.
 We also allow some folks to sleep Thai Slumber Style inside the dome in common areas for donation based, just bring sleeping gear or an air mattress, and we’ll make room!
 The dome is two levels and there’s lots of space.